ashwinvodnala/ash-docs/README.md

 For ongoing compliance, it is the responsibility of individual application or resource owners to ensure proper tagging on their GCP assets.

+Audit Logs Streaming to Splunk – Architecture and Workflow Documentation

+Overview
+This document outlines the process implemented by the Cloud Engineering team to stream GCP audit logs to Splunk using a combination of Log Sinks, Pub/Sub, and a Dataflow job.
+The setup ensures centralized log collection and enables real-time visibility for security and operational monitoring.

+Architecture Components
+Log Sink (Organization Level)

+A centralized log sink is created at the organization level.

+The sink routes all audit logs to a Pub/Sub topic.

+This setup ensures that logs from all projects within the organization are captured without the need to configure sinks at the individual project level.

+Link to Log Sink Configuration:
+[Insert Log Sink Link Here]

+Pub/Sub Topic

+The designated Pub/Sub topic acts as the buffer and transport layer for the streamed audit logs.

+All audit log entries from the log sink are pushed to this topic in real time.

+Dataflow Job

+A Dataflow pipeline subscribes to the Pub/Sub topic and reads the incoming audit logs.

+The job is responsible for formatting and forwarding the logs to Splunk